unix-world/Smart.Framework.Modules/README.md

 # Smart.Framework.Modules - a collection of modules for Smart.Framework
+## Multi-licensed: under BSD license or LGPLv3 license or GPLv3 license
+### This software project is open source.
+You must choose which license to use depending on your use case and the modules you include in your project: BSD license or LGPLv3 license or GPLv3 license (see LICENSE file)
-(c) 2009 - 2019 unix-world.org
+<b>(c) 2009 - 2019 unix-world.org</b> / <i>support&#64;unix-world.org</i>
-License: BSD

-## Extra Modules:
+This software framework is compatible, stable and actively tested with PHP 5.6 / 7.0 / 7.1 / 7.2 / 7.3 versions.
+Prefered PHP versions are: 7.1 / 7.2 which are currently LTS.

+## List of available Modules for Smart.Framework:

+### Extra Modules (BSD licensed):
 	* UI Fonts: Web fonts + Captcha fonts
 	* UI Bootstrap: CSS + Javascript UI Toolkit
 	* UI Uikit: CSS + Javascript UI Toolkit
 	* UI jQueryUI: CSS + Javascript UI Toolkit
 	* UI W3: CSS UI Toolkit
 	* JS Components: a collection of Javascript components and utils
-	* Workflow Components: another collection of Javascript components and utils
+	* Maps Cache: a caching API for Open Map types
 	* Language Detect: NGrams Language Detection library
-	* Maps Cache: a caching API for Open Map types
 	* Nette Latte Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl-nette-latte into smart-framework/modules/
 	* Twig Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl-twig into smart-framework/modules/
 	* TYPO3Flow Templating Engine: integrates with the default Smart.Framework modules autoloader so does not need anything else to be setup, just copy the mod-tpl-typo3-fluid into smart-framework/modules/